bemasc/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 # Privacy Considerations

+## Privacy gains

 The conservative validation policy results in no encryption when a legacy DNS forwarder is present.
 This leaves the user's query activity vulnerable to passive monitoring {{?RFC7258}}, either on the local network or between the user and the upstream resolver.

-Reputation Validated Selection enables the use of encrypted transport in these configurations, reducing exposure to a passive surveillance adversary.
+Reputation Verified Selection enables the use of encrypted transport in these configurations, reducing exposure to a passive surveillance adversary.

+## Privacy losses

+In some legacy DNS forwarder implementations, the upstream resolver is not able to determine whether two queries were issued by the same client inside the network.
+It can only see aggregated queries being made by the forwarder. {{DDR}} to a non-local resolver requires individual encrypted DNS connections from each device, revealing which queries were made by the same client.
+RVS shares this property.

+### Mitigation: Open multiple connections

+If the above issue is a concern, clients MAY open multiple connections to the designated encrypted resolver with separate local state (e.g. TLS session tickets), and distribute queries among them.
+This may reduce the upstream resolver's ability to link queries that came from a single client.

 # Security Considerations {#security-considerations}

 When the client uses the conservative validation policy described in {{DDR}}, the client can establish a secure DDR connection only in the absence of an active attacker.
 An on-path attacker can impersonate the resolver and intercept all queries, by preventing the DDR upgrade.

-This basic security property also applies if the client uses reputation validated selection, but an additional one is added.
+This basic security analysis also applies if the client uses Reputation Verified Selection.
+However, the detailed security properties differ, as discussed in this section.

 ## Redirection

 An on-path attacker might be located on the local network, or between the local network and the upstream resolver.
-In either case, the attacker can redirect the client to a resolver of the attacker's choice, /as long as that resolver meets the client's requirements for reputation/.
+In either case, the attacker can redirect the client to a resolver of the attacker's choice, _as long as that resolver meets the client's requirements for reputation_.
 Hence the reputation system is essential to the security of the user.

+Weaknesses in the reputation system could reopen this class of vulnerabilities.

+### Possible weakness: Stale reputation

 If a previously-reputable resolver is compromised, users can be redirected to it while this reputation remains high.

-### Mitigation: Reputation update

-Once an attack has been detected, it should be reported to relevant reputation services so that they can revise their assessment of the ADN.
+Once an attack has been detected, it should be reported to relevant reputation services so that they can revise their assessment of this resolver.

+### Possible weakness: Inappropriate reputation

+The reputation of a resolver might depend on aspects of the client's connection context, e.g. their geographic location.
+For example, a local ISP's resolver could be reputable for clients in its service area, but suspicious for clients on distant continent.
+Accordingly, very large reputation systems may need to customize their results based on the context.

 ## Forensic logging

 ### Network-layer logging

-With the conservative validation policy, a random sample of IP packets is likely sufficient for manual retrospective detection of an active attack.
+With the conservative validation policy, a random sample of IP packets is likely sufficient for manual retrospective detection of a DNS redirection attack.

-With reputation verified selection, forensic logs must capture a specific packet (the attacker’s DDR designation response) to enable retrospective detection.
+With Reputation Verified Selection, local forensic logs must capture a specific packet (the attacker’s DDR designation response) to enable retrospective detection of a redirection attack.

-#### Mitigation: Log all DDR responses
+#### Additional Mitigation: Log all DDR responses

-Network-layer forensic logs that are not integrated with the resolver can enable detection of these attacks by logging all DDR responses, or more generally all DNS responses.
+Redirection attacks are largely mitigated by RVS, but the loss of network-layer logging for such attacks can be mitigated by logging all DDR responses, or more generally all DNS responses.
 This makes retrospective attack detection straightforward, as the attacker's DDR response will indicate an unexpected server.

 ### DNS-layer logging